LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The following figure \ref{Mechanical_components_for_the_1D_sensor_using_3D_printed_parts.png}, shows a sectional view of the (+cad) drawing of the 1D-Single sensor \ref{d-single-sensor}.

 All parts are produced using the 3D printing additive manufacturing processes.
-The sensor circuit board was glued underneath the magnet holder.
+The sensor circuit board is glued underneath the magnet holder.
 This is interchangeable, so different distances between sensor and magnet can be realised.

 The exchangeable magnetic holder (shown in green) can be adapted to different magnets.
 It can be produced quickly due to the small amount of parts used.
 The two recesses lock the magnet holder with the inserted magnet over the sensor.
 The specified tolerances allow the magnet to be inserted into the holder with repeat accuracy and without backlash.